EspressoSystems/cape/README.md

 # AAP on Ethereum

+### Obtaining this source code
+Check out the source with submodules by running

+    git clone --recursive git@gitlab.com:translucence/aap-on-ethereum

+Or, to initialize the submodules in an existing checkout

+    git submodule update --init --recursive

 ### Dependencies
 Install the [nix](https://nixos.org) package manager to provide dependencies with correct versions.
 Installation instructions can be found [here](https://nixos.org/download.html).